manelnh/customer-churn-MLOps/README.md

 ```

 The initial migration creates:
-- `prediction_logs`
+- `prediction_logs` — every prediction the app has made, so nothing is lost once the session ends
-- `monitoring_alerts`
+- `monitoring_alerts` — records of drift/performance alerts raised by the monitoring script
-- `governance_decisions`
+- `governance_decisions` — the audit trail of retention actions taken from the Action Center

 Schema responsibility is intentionally separated from the app — migrations define structure, CI/CD and deployment run them explicitly, and the app uses the schema rather than silently altering it.
+This separation matters in practice: if the app itself could create or alter tables on the fly, two developers running slightly different app versions against the same database could end up with silently diverging schemas.
+Migrations make schema changes explicit, versioned, and reviewable, the same way code changes are.

 ---